And the challenges continues…just a quick post on the last one, which is my all time favorite tiki drink, the good old Mai Tai……

 So by just adding hibiscus grenadine and switching the aged agricole for a blanc it turns out a different drink.
 Often you only need small changes to transform the drink into something entirely different.

-But other times there´s bigger changes…here is another quite interesting variation called Stormy Mai Tai that uses lots of angostura bitters that i found over at Cocktail Quest.
+But other times there´s bigger changes… here is another quite interesting variation called Stormy Mai Tai that uses lots of angostura bitters that I found over at Cocktail Quest.
+Another interesting post on the subject Mai Tai as foundation you can read over at Chemistry of the Cocktail.

 Now on to another very interesting twist, this one was created by my friend Tony Harion from Mixing Bar in Brazil.
 He uses Brazil nut orgeat and cachaca.
-Since i can´t get the cachaca he used since it´s not available outside of Brazil i used another VERY good cachaca – Abelha Gold.
+Since I can´t get the cachaca brand that he used since it´s not available outside of Brazil, I used another good cachaca – Abelha Gold.

 UAI TAI – (pronounce it “woai tai”)